Coronavirus in the UK

 - Employers should check guidance from the Department of Health or the relevant public body.

-- Employers should issue clear guidance explaining what employees should do if they have recently travelled to China or a high-risk area or been in contact with someone who has.
+- Employers should issue clear guidance explaining what employees should do if they have recently travelled to a high-risk area or been in contact with someone who has.

-- Consideration should be given to home working for a period if an employee has recently returned from China or another hotspot area even if they are showing no symptoms.
+- Consideration should be given to home working for a period if an employee has recently returned from a hotspot area even if they are showing no symptoms.
 The employer should set a specific timeframe, the NHS recommend 14 days.

 - Employers may wish to implement an ‘infectious disease in the workplace’ policy.